thefilesareinthecomputer/hey_data/README.md

     2023-12-21 fixed a bug where the speech recognizer was retuurning 'None' vs None for unrecognized speech input.
     2023-12-22 installed auto py to exe and docker in anticipation of building a standalone app (tbd on containerization choice).
     2023-12-25 moved the activation word from hard-coded 'robot' into a user-defined variable in the .env file.
+    2023-12-30 doenloaded new voices for the speech interface.
+    2024-01-01 removed the redundant second parsing attempt in the speech parsing function and simplified the error handling there.
+    2024-01-01 removed the obsolete standby and reset code blocks to make space for a better future reset feature.